Rescue of Roger Mallinson and Roger Chapman

-The rescue of Roger Mallinson and Roger Chapman occurred between 29 August and 1 September 1973 after their Vickers Oceanics small submersible Pisces III was trapped on the seabed at a depth of 1575 ft, 150 mi off Ireland in the Celtic Sea.
+Between 29 August and 1 September 1973, Roger Mallinson and Roger Chapman were successfully rescued 150 mi from Ireland in the Celtic Sea, after their Vickers Oceanics submersible, Pisces III, became trapped on the seabed at a depth of 1575 ft.
 The 76-hour multinational rescue effort resulted in the deepest successful submarine rescue in history.

 Submersible and the crew

 The Canadian commercial submersible Pisces III measured 20 feet long by 7 ft wide by 11 ft high (20 x).
-It was built by International Hydrodynamics of North Vancouver, British Columbia and had been launched in 1969.
+It was built by International Hydrodynamics of North Vancouver, British Columbia, and had been launched in 1969.
 Pisces III originally had tail fins, which were removed to improve access and handling when the submersible was purchased by Vickers Oceanics.
-Had the fins been retained, they would have prevented the entanglement of the towline on the craft's machinery sphere which caused the 1973 accident.
+Had the fins been retained, they would have prevented the entanglement of the towline on the craft's machinery sphere, which caused the 1973 accident.

-Pisces III had sunk once before, during trials in Vancouver Bay in 1971.
+Pisces III had sunk once before, during sea trials in Vancouver Bay in 1971.
 Peter Messervy of Vickers Oceanics, who would lead the rescue team after the 1973 accident, was one of the pilots who was rescued by the Canadian Defence Ministry submersible SDL-1.

 The Pisces III submersible was crewed by 28-year-old pilot Roger Chapman, a former Royal Navy submariner, and 35-year-old engineer and senior pilot Roger Mallinson.
 Chapman had been invalided out of the Royal Navy due to less-than-perfect eyesight.